as many images as you want

 Exercise: Write letter (if needed), analyze letter with the questions listed above in mind, then burn letter.
 Burning the letter is a symbolic letting go, a cathartic release.

 Its realizing, why burden yourself any longer with feeling bad about something beyond your control that has already happened.
-Its peace in knowing your can't control them, but you can control yourself.
+Its peace in knowing you can’t control them, but you can control yourself.